20 Years of Community Work & Achievements

 Federated members represent a grouping of up to five academic/research institutions that can apply for this type of membership to overcome the financial limitations of small institutions if they share a common geographical or cultural denominator.

-• The Federation has one vote at the Annual General Assembly.
+• The Federation has one vote at the Annual General Assembly and is entitled to one representative in activities where only one participant per member is allowed.

 • All of its members receive the same access to resources, services, and benefits as regular members